sionide21/Go-xml-rpc/README.md

 Installation
 ------------

-	Go into the `xmlrpc` sub-directory.
+	Go into the 'xmlrpc' sub-directory.
-	Type `make install`
+	Type 'make install'

-This will compile the library and install it in your goroot.
+This will compile the library and install it in your `$GOROOT/pkg` directory.
 It is safe to run this to upgrade the library as well.
 To remove simply type `make nuke` in the same directory you typed install.

 Usage
 -----